You are using an outdated browser. Please upgrade your browser to improve your experience.

 The post-baccalaureate certificate in speech-language pathology prepares individuals who already have baccalaureate degrees for application to graduate programs in speech-language pathology.
 A master's degree would prepare them to work with clients across the lifespan.

 - Admission Requirements

-- Have a cumulative grade point average of 2.75 for their baccalaureate degree.
+2. A minimum cumulative grade point average of 2.75 must have been attained in the previously-earned baccalaureate (bachelor's) degree.

 - Academic Requirements

 - Complete the general university requirements for post-baccalaureate certificates.

 - Complete the major requirements below.
 Satisfaction of all major requirements must be demonstrated through coursework completed after the award of the student's first baccalaureate degree.

 *All courses must be completed with a grade of C or higher.
 A total of 24 credits is required for the certificate.

 Please note: The American Speech-Language-Hearing Association (ASHA) academic requirements for their certification include one each in statistics, biological sciences, physics or chemistry, and two in social/behavioral sciences.

 Regarding SLPA certification: This certificate may not provide all of the coursework needed to meet ASHA's current requirements for SLP Assistant (SLPA) certification.
 Please visit ASHA's SLPA Eligibility Pathways page for more information on how to meet national SLPA certification